daniele77/daniele77.github.io/_drafts/swap-pattern.md

 implementing the pattern?
 Are there language-specific issues?
 -->

-Here are 8 issues to consider when implementing the PATTERNNAME (TODO) pattern:
+Here are 8 issues to consider when implementing the Flip Model pattern:

-1. A new acquisition can be started periodically (as proposed in the example) or immediately after the previous one is completed.
+1. A new acquisition can be started periodically (as proposed in the example) or continuously (immediately after the previous one is completed).

 2. The pattern is described using C++, but it can be implemented as well in every language with garbage collection.
-   In C++ `std::shared_ptr` is needed to be sure a `Snapshot` is deleted when no client is using it and `Source` has a more updated snapshot ready.
+   In C++ `std::shared_ptr` is needed to ensure that a `Snapshot` is deleted when no client is using it and `Source` has a more updated snapshot ready.
    In a language with garbage collection, the collector will take care of deleting old snapshots when they're no more used (unfortunately at some unspecified time so that we can have many unused snapshots in memory).